Graph Coloring for Multi-Task Learning: Proposed Approach

 \subsection{Conflict Graph Construction}

 Given a tolerance $\tau\in(0,1)$, the conflict graph at update round $r$ is

 To clarify, tasks are indexed by integers $1\ldots K$ in Equation \ref{eq:rho-threshold-graph}.
 Edges connect tasks whose averaged gradients have cosine similarity less than $-\tau$.
 Intuitively, larger $\tau$ yields a sparser conflict graph, typically fewer colors (larger per-step groups), and more frequent updates per task.
-Smaller $\tau$ results in a denser graph, more colors (smaller per-step groups), and less frequent updates per task.
+Smaller $\tau$ results in a denser graph, more colors (smaller per-step groups), and less frequent updates per task. \revisedRFour{This construction reflects {optimization-time interference}. $G^{(r)}_\tau$ is symmetric and undirected, derived from current gradient geometry to decide which tasks should not be updated together.}